Commences on the day of set up

 1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 Authorised Users: those employees who are authorised by the Client to use the Services, as further described in clause 2.2(d).
-Other users outside the business will be subject to additional fees outlined in your quote.
+Other users outside the business will be subject to additional fees.

 Business Day: any day which is not a Saturday, Sunday or public holiday in [the UK].